 |Sony RX10 III||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10 III|

 It is notable that the A6500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark III does not feature such a mic input.

-Both the G1X Mark III and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the G1X Mark III followed on from the Canon G1 X Mark II.
+The G1X Mark III is a recent model that features in the current product line-up of Canon.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark III better than the Sony A6500 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon PowerShot G1 X Mark III:

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.